krassowski/jupyterlab-citation-manager/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/krassowski/jupyterlab-citation-manager/main?urlpath=lab)

 **Status: Work In Progress**.
 The underlying format may change; the support for migration from cite2c is provisional.
+Use in production deployments is not currently recommended - only install this extension if you plan to give feedback on the features and development directions.

 Citation Manager for JupyterLab:
 - enables adding citations to Jupyter notebooks in Markdown cells,